5 Best Free Camping Spots in Sedona, Arizona

 Biking

 Mountain biking in the desert Southwest is second to none, and Sedona is no exception to that rule.
-Three of our favorite mountain biking trails are Hangover, a professional trail with tremendous exposure along an airy saddle, Mescal, which gives you stellar vistas from Courthouse Butte and tracks over tremendous slickrock, and Bell Rock (the hike mentioned above).
+Three of our favorite mountain biking trails are Hangover, a professional trail with tremendous exposure along an airy saddle, Mescal, which gives you stellar vistas from Courthouse Butte and tracks over tremendous slickrock, and Bell Rock (the hike mentioned above, which is perfect for beginners).
 Hangover is accessible from the Munds Wagon Trailhead east of town, and Mescal is accessible from the Mescal Trailhead.

 Of course, you don’t have to head outside of town to have some two-wheeled fun.
 You can’t miss the Sedona Bike Park, which offers a Tot Loop, Pump Park, Flow Trail, Tech Flow Trail, Bump Jump Trail, and a Dual Slalom track.